star-bnl/star-travex/README.md

     mkdir build && cd build
     # See "Remark about C++11 at STAR" below
     cmake -D CMAKE_INSTALL_PREFIX=./ -D CMAKE_CXX_FLAGS="-m32" -D BOOST_ROOT=$OPTSTAR ../
     make -j4 && make install

-*Remark about C++11 at STAR:* Our code extensively uses the features from the C++11 standard and, therefore, a compiler with C++11 support is required to compile it.
-As of May 2015 the default compiler in the STAR environment is gcc-4.4.7 does not provide full support of C++11 but a newer version 4.8.2 is also available.
-To use it just provide the following options to cmake:

-    cmake -D CMAKE_INSTALL_PREFIX=".$STAR_HOST_SYS/" -D CMAKE_CXX_FLAGS="-m32" -D BOOST_ROOT=$OPTSTAR ../
-    make -j4 && make install

 The make tool will place the libraries in the local `.slXX_gccXXX` directory.